Barclays PLC Has $6.48 Million Stock Holdings in KBR, Inc. (NYSE:KBR)

 The business also recently declared a quarterly dividend, which was paid on Friday, January 14th.
 Investors of record on Wednesday, December 15th were paid a $0.11 dividend.
 This represents a $0.44 dividend on an annualized basis and a yield of 0.97%.
 The ex-dividend date was Tuesday, December 14th.
 KBR’s dividend payout ratio (DPR) is presently -183.33%.

 KBR has been the subject of a number of research reports.
+Credit Suisse Group lifted their target price on KBR from $47.00 to $51.00 and gave the stock an “outperform” rating in a report on Friday, October 29th.
 TheStreet raised KBR from a “c” rating to a “b” rating in a report on Friday, October 29th.
-Credit Suisse Group lifted their target price on KBR from $47.00 to $51.00 and gave the stock an “outperform” rating in a report on Friday, October 29th.
 One equities research analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
 According to MarketBeat, KBR currently has a consensus rating of “Buy” and an average price target of $44.43.

 KBR Profile